 Nancy Hanks Memorial Awards for Rising Stars

-To highlight and celebrate the vital role that museum workers play in building thriving museums, strong communities, and a better world, the AAM Board of Directors is pleased to present the Nancy Hanks Memorial Awards for Rising Stars to recognize museum professionals age 40 or under who are making an impact in their institutions, communities, and the museum field.
-New as of 2023, multiple individuals may be recognized in a given year.
+To highlight and celebrate the vital role that museum workers play in building thriving museums, strong communities, and a better world, the AAM Board of Directors is pleased to present the Nancy Hanks Memorial Awards for Rising Stars to recognize museum professionals with ten years or less of experience who are making an impact in their institutions, communities, and the museum field.
+Multiple individuals may be recognized in a given year.

 Awards recognize a specific achievement or body of work that has benefited the honoree’s home institution, community, or the broader museum field.
 Honorees’ work may be in any area of museum operations (administration, collections management, community engagement, curation, development, education, equity and culture, exhibitions, human resources, leadership and management, marketing and communications, public relations, research and evaluation, registration, security, technology, etc.) or any area impacting the museum field.
 Recent award winners have been recognized for creating impactful new programs or policies within their museums, harnessing social media to excite and engage audiences, significantly growing their institutions’ membership programs, designing innovative learning environments, and transforming their museums into vibrant community hubs.

 About Nancy Hanks